Dutch cyclist in Poland crash conscious, in good condition

 WARSAW, Poland (AP) — Dutch cyclist Fabio Jakobsen is in good condition after he was brought out of an induced coma following a controversial crash with one of his countrymen near the finish line at the Tour of Poland,

-Doctors at the hospital in southern Poland where Jakobsen is being treated said Friday he is responsive and breathing on his own and can move his limbs.
+Doctors at the hospital in southern Poland where Jakobsen is being treated said Friday he is responsive, breathing on his own and can move his limbs.

+“We have good news, the patient is in really good condition with no neurological symptoms,” said Dr Pawel Gruenpeter, deputy director of St.Barbara’s Specialized Hospital in Sosnowiec.

-Jakobsen will need physical therapy after the crash, but could possibly leave hospital in about two weeks, said Dr Pawel Gruenpeter, deputy director of the hospital in Sosnowiec.
+The bruising that Jakobsen sustained to his chest still needs doctors’ attention and he will need physical therapy after the crash, but could possibly leave hospital in about two weeks, Gruenpeter said.

-Jakobsen was fighting for victory with fellow Dutchman Dylan Groenewegen on Wednesday in the race’s first stage when the latter deviated from his line in the final meters and sent Jakobsen crashing through roadside barriers.
+Jakobsen, who races for the Deceuninck Quick-Step team, was fighting for victory with fellow Dutchman Dylan Groenewegen on Wednesday toward the end of the first stage when the latter deviated from his line in the final meters and sent Jakobsen crashing through roadside barriers.

 Groenewegen crossed the line in first place then hit the tarmac in a mass crash.